New Testament: Disciples & Companions

 Approximately 8 references

-Multiple figures: (1) Levi the patriarch — third son of Jacob and Leah, whose tribe became the priestly tribe of Israel.
+Multiple figures share this name: (1) Levi the patriarch — third son of Jacob and Leah, ancestor of Israel's priestly tribe.
 (2) Levi the tax collector — called by Jesus to follow him (Mark 2:14), generally identified with Matthew.
-The Matthean and Lukan genealogies also contain ancestors named Levi.
+Both Matthean and Lukan genealogies also include ancestors named Levi.

 Key references: Hebrews 7:5, Hebrews 7:9, Luke 3:24, Luke 3:29, Luke 5:27, Luke 5:29, Mark 2:14, Revelation 7:7